Series

 Using R — A Script Introduction to R

-This entry is part 3 of 12 in the series Using RTo many people, R is like the Everglades.
+To many people, R is like the Everglades.
 They’ve heard of it, they know it’s big and has amazing treasures deep inside.
-Articles in the media can make it … read more …
+Articles in the media can make it look irresistible.
+But after a personal or even second hand experience … read more …

 Data Volumes